Tonyyuu2/Tonyyuu2/README.md

 ####

-- 🔭 I’m currently working on sharpening my JavaScript and React knowledge.
+- 🔭 I’m currently working on sharpening my creating full-stack applications with NextJS.
-- 🌱 I’m currently learning TypeScript.
+- 🌱 I’m currently learning NextJS.
 - 📫 How to reach me: [tony.kwangjong.yu@gmail.com](url)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: There is no type of food in this world I won't eat! 😆